taasmoe/BIO-to-BIOLU/README.md

 * **L-**   for the last tokens of NE's,
 * **U-**   for unit length NE's.

-This script converts a BIO-encoded file to BIOLU.
+This Python script converts a BIO-encoded file to BIOLU.

 ## Usage
 Run the following in the command line, where you specify the path of the original BIO encoded file and the name of your converted file.